RYGhub/royalpack-5/README.md

 Steam.web_api_key = "123567890ABCDEF123567890ABCDEF12"

 # Should Royalnet automatically update the Dota ranks of all users?
-Dota.updater = false
+Dota.updater.enabled = false

+# How many seconds should there be between two Dota updates?
+Dota.updater.delay = 86400

 # Should Royalnet automatically update the League of Legends ranks of all users?
-Lol.updater = false
+Lol.updater.enabled = false

+# How many seconds should there be between two League of Legends updates?
+Lol.updater.delay = 86400

 # A League of Legends API token (https://developer.riotgames.com/)
 Lol.token = "RGAPI-aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa"